Loading...

 1 April: Application Deadline for “Student Rate”

-1 May: Application Deadline
+15 May: Extended Application Deadline

-1 June: Registration closes, balance of fees due (cancellation deadline)
+1 June: Balance of fees due

-6 August: Arrival, orientation and welcoming reception (Sunday)
+22 July: Arrival, orientation and welcoming reception (Monday)

-7 – 16 August: Programme session
+23 July – 1 August: Programme session

-17 August: Showcase of works-in-progress and closing reception (Thursday)
+2 August: Showcase of works-in-progress and closing reception (Friday)

-18 August: Departure (Friday)
+3 August: Departure (Saturday)

 Denis Farrell, founder and director of Lodestar School of Art, attended the New York Studio School, and then earned his MFA in Painting from Yale University School of Art.
 He has exhibited in New York, California, Boston, France and Ireland with museum exhibitions at The Dock and Limerick City Gallery of Art.
 Farrell is represented by Taylor Galleries, Dublin.